ucsdCSE110wi16/CSE110M260T14/USERSTORIES.md

 As a user, I want to be able to post an item that I want to sell

+As a user, I want to be able to see all items I am interested through a watchlist

+As a user, I want to be able to access my profile page from which I can edit my profile information

 # Sell item page: